 A good quality Aran sweater should feel heavier than you expect when you pick it up.
 Traditionally, Aran sweaters were a slightly scratchy and uncomfortable, but the yarn that is used now is usually treated – it’s best to find a sweater with a tightly twisted yarn, which feels slightly harder to touch.
 The softer wools can lose the stitch definition over time, whereas the tougher wools won’t.
 If you’re looking for something with more colour and variety, you can get Aran style sweaters made from wool blends, cotton, and linen.
 These are a beautiful, modern twist on the traditional sweater.

-The Aran sweaters use a variety of stiches, each with their own meaning and heritage woven throughout.
-The stiches are usually closely related to the earth, sea or family.
-Some of the more popular stitches include the honeycomb (a reminder of the hard-working bee), tree of life (symbolising family unity), the diamond stitch (a wish for success and wealth) and the cable stitch, which represented the fisherman’s rope, a symbol of safety and good luck.
+The Aran sweaters use a variety of stitches, each with their own meaning and heritage woven throughout.
+The stitches are usually closely related to the earth, sea or family.
+Some of the more popular stitches include the honeycomb (a reminder of the hard-working bee), tree of life (symbolizing family unity), the diamond stitch (a wish for success and wealth) and the cable stitch, which represented the fisherman’s rope, a symbol of safety and good luck.
 No matter what kind of stitch is featured on an Aran sweater, you’re guaranteed to be wearing a piece of history.

 Now that that you know all about the Aran sweater, it’s time to buy your very own!
 Here are some selections of stunning knitwear to get you started.